ryanthec/Restaurant-reviews/README.md

 # Restaurant Reviews App

-Basic full-stack Restaurant Reviews App implemented using React, Nodejs and MongoDB.
+Basic full-stack Restaurant Reviews App implemented using React, Nodejs and MongoDB Atlas.

 ## Basic Functionality
 Allows user to login with a username and password.
 (No Authentication set up currently)